rowanam/ml-mildew-detection-cherry-leaves/README.md

 ### Page 5: Project Hypothesis and Validation

+Visual Differences:

-* Cherry leaves with powdery mildew will have significant visual differences that will allow classification by a neural network.
+* Hypothesis: Cherry leaves with and without powdery mildew will have significant visual differences that will allow classification by a neural network.
+* Justification, validations and conclusion

+Greater Variabilty in Powdery Mildew Leaves:

+* Hypothesis: Images of leaves with powdery mildew will have greater color variability.
-    - Validations and conclusion
+* Justification, validations and conclusion

 ### Page 6: ML Performance Metrics

-* Label frequencies for train, validation and test sets
+* Label distributions for train, validation and test sets
 * Model training history comparing train and validation sets
+    - Accuracy plot
     - Loss plot
-    - Accuracy plot
 * Model evaluation result
-    - Confusion matrix
+    - Test set loss and accuracy

 ## Unfixed Bugs